Campbell County, Kentucky

 Anonymous Tip Line

 The Campbell County Police Department relies on your assistance to prevent crime and address community concerns.
 If you have information regarding criminal activities, wanted persons, or other issues, please contact us via the Tip Line at (859) 547-3101.
 All calls to the Tip Line are anonymous.
-Click the link above for more information.

 Door to Door Solicitation